 The first step is simple: I listen.
 Every individual with whom I meet has

 their own unique perspectives, needs, beliefs and ideas regarding their

 place at any given stage of life.
 Sometimes we know what we need, want, believe; sometimes we feel lost and adrift, and other times we surprise ourselves.
-My job is to meet you exactly where you are, pay attention to what is important to you, and ask questions for clarification.
-I can provide assistance in planning and preparing for your needs at any stage of your journey, offer resources and referrals, and create a safe space in which you can identify your goals, exercise self-determination in your stage-of-life joourney, or engage in healing practices (e.g., integrative energy approaches; mind-body techniques; self-directed relaxation and stress management).
-With the goal of "healing" being "the transcendance of suffering", the end-game is always to actually be more than your suffering.
+My job is to meet you exactly where you are, pay attention to what is important to you, and ask clarifying questions.
+I can provide assistance in planning and preparing for your needs at any point in your journey, offer resources and referrals, and create a safe space in which you can identify your goals, exercise self-determination in your stage-of-life journey, or engage in healing practices (e.g., integrative energy approaches; mind-body techniques; self-directed relaxation and stress management).
+With the goal of "healing" being "the transcendence of suffering", the end-game is always to actually be more than your suffering.